peter/awesome-type-check/README.md

 A type can be specified as:

 * A string that represents a type returned by the `typeOf` function, i.e. `number`, `string`, `boolean`, `function`, `object`, `array` etc. The `typeOf` function used by this library is essentially the built-in JavaScript `typeof` with a few extensions such as `null`, `undefined`, `array`, `date`, `error`, `regexp`.
 A string type can also have the value `any` which will validate against all values.
 Within an `ObjectType` you can add an exclamation mark to the type of a value to indicate that the corresponding key is required, i.e. `number!`.
 You can specify multiple types in a string by separating them by pipes, i.e. `string|number`.
 * An array containing a single type, i.e. ['string'].
-This will validate all values that are arrays where all items are of the given type (syntactic sugar for [`ArrayType`](#arraytype)).
+This will validate all values that are arrays where all items are of the given type (syntactic sugar for [ArrayType](#arraytype)).
 * A `validate` function.
 The validate function can either be a predicate that returns `true` or `false` or a function that returns `undefined` or errors.
 If the validate function returns `true` or `undefined` then the data is considered valid and otherwise it is considered invalid.
-Errors are typically an array of `TypeError` objects.
+Errors are typically an array of [TypeError](#typerror) objects.
 * A JSON schema object that optionally contains a `validate` function

 ## Options

-All built-in types accept an options argument and these options are shared across all types:
+All built-in types take an options argument and the following options are shared across all types:

 * `title` - the name of the type, for documentation purposes
 * `description` - a description of the type, for documentation purposes